drivera123/LDRS500/assignment-6.md

-MA LEAD Assistant professor Adrienne Castellon is researching the challenges that women in leadership face.
-Through this assignment you will contribute to the research!
+Due end of week 8

 One of your course readings for this unit is a compilation of data from BC women leaders and 2 from India.
 The goal is to reach a larger sample size of women from around the globe.
 If you are a woman in leadership you can answer the three questions yourself.
 If you are not a woman in leadership, you will need to interview someone who is.

 Please email Adrienne.castellon@twu.ca , provide your answers to the three research questions and a jpeg picture \(if the person gives permission to use for research purposes\).
 The answers to the questions are more important than the picture of course but will serve to make the envisioned publication more personal and authentic.